-I’m Alan “Sizzler” Kistler.
-I’m an author and actor who jumps between New York City and Los Angeles.
-I contribute articles and editorials to sites such as Wired.com and TheMarySue.com.
-I’ve also done work for ComicBookResources.com, Newsarama.com and MTV.com.
-Along with this, I sometimes work for folks on their projects as a geek consultant to video games, books, movies and comics.
-I’ve been labeled a comic book and pop culture historian by news media, publishers, and the Paley Center.
+Hi.
+I’m an author and actor who jumps between Los Angeles and NYC.
+I’m a freelance writer who contribute to different geek news sites, such as TheMarySue.com, NerdApproved, Wired.com, CBR, and MTV Splashpage.
+I sometimes work on as a geek consultant to video games, books, movies and comics.
+I’ve been labeled a comic book and pop culture historian by news media and publishers.
 Basically, I know a lot about American superheroes, Doctor Who, Star Trek, Sherlock Holmes and other geeky topics.
-I regularly speak on panels, and sometimes in classrooms, about superhero stories as morality plays, feminism in pop culture, the evolution of vampire fiction, the many ways to handle time travel in storytelling, and LGBTQ representation in media.
+I regularly speak on panels, and sometimes in classrooms, about superhero stories as morality plays, feminism in pop culture, the evolution of vampire fiction, the many ways to handle time travel in storytelling, and minority and LGBTQ representation in media.
 With friends who are psychologists, I’ve also spoken about how superhero and sci-fi stories can speak about human resiliency and growth after trauma.

-I enjoy introducing people to good stories, because fun fiction is meant to be shared and it’s silly to act elitist about it.
+I enjoy introducing people to good stories and characters.
+Fiction is meant to be shared and it’s silly to act elitist about it.
 I think Isaac Asimov should be taught in schools, I’m determined to find a way to visit Gallifrey, Krypton and Paradise Island, and I think there is room enough in fiction for there to be fun, all-ages stories as well as dark, gritty tales.

 Take a look around.
-You’re never too old to star getting into new areas of fun.
+You’re never too old to get into new areas of fun.
 Stay geeky.

 NEXT PUBLIC APPEARANCE!